mixmastamyk/console/docs/additional.rst

   Well, the left operand is a palette entry object, while the second reduces to an ANSI escaped string.
-  Did you mean to add a sequence just to the beginning of the string, or every line?
+  Did you mean to add a sequence just to the beginning of the string, or every line of it?
   Remember paging?
   Also, what about the ending sequence?
   Should it reset the foreground, background, styles, or everything?
-  Hard to know because there's not enough information to decide.
+  Hard to know because there's not enough information here to decide.

   Console warns you about this.
   It also does its best to divvy up the string, add the first operand to every line, and fix the reset-to-default sequence at the end.
-  So it *might* work as expected, maybe not.
+  So it *might* work as expected, possibly not.
   It's not very efficient either.
   Best to use one of these explicit forms instead: